Skip to content

 A Morning Prayer When You're Not Sure

 A gentle guide to bring your uncertainty to Jesus at the start of your day.
-This prayer helps you invite Him into the questions you're carrying and ask for clarity and peace as you move forward.
+You'll acknowledge His steadiness, confess what feels unclear, give thanks for what you do know, and ask for wisdom and peace as the day unfolds.

 Morning I don't know what to pray